-2. Checking the Temperature
+2. Checking The Temperature

-3. Checking the System's Water Circulation
+3. Checking The System's Water Circulation

 Proper water circulation is essential in aquaponics systems because the water ensures adequate aeration.
-Water also delivers nutrients to the plants, so it is important to check daily that there are no clogging in the system.
+Water also delivers nutrients to the plants, so it is important to check daily that there is no clogging in the system.

 - Check if the water and air pumps are working well and clean the inlets for possible clogging.

 - Checking plants for pests and managing pests as necessary.